ibm-cloud-docs/openshift/openshift_registry.md

         ibmcloud oc worker ls -c <cluster_name_or_ID>
         ```
         {: pre}
     2. Reload each worker node.
+You can reload multiple worker nodes by including multiple `-w` flags, but make sure to leave enough worker nodes running at the same time for your apps to avoid an outage.
         ```
         ibmcloud oc worker reload -c <cluster_name_or_ID> -w <workerID_1> -w <workerID_2>
         ```
         {: pre}
-7. After the worker node are back in a healthy state, verify that the global pull secret is updated on a worker node.
+7. After the worker nodes are back in a healthy state, verify that the global pull secret is updated on a worker node.
     1. Start a debugging pod to log in to a worker node.
 Use the **Private IP** that you retrieved earlier for the `<node_name>`.
         ```
         oc debug node/<node_name>